superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design/Conceptual Design.md

 ## Atomic Subsystem Specifications

-### **Drone controller**
+### **Drone controller subsystem**
 #### **connections**
-Bi-directional wireless communication to the drone and Jetson Nano.
+Bi-directional wireless communication to the drone and computing subsystem.
 Output digital connection to LCD display.
 Output power connection to LCD display.
 Input connection to microphone.
 Output connection to the speaker.
+Digital wires to external buttons and switches.

 #### **specifications**
 The drone controller shall work in tandem with the drone to fly the drone.
-The drone controller shall connect to the Jetson Nano in order to display collected data.
+The drone controller shall connect to the computing subsystem in order to display collected data.
 The drone controller shall be conect to a microphone and speaker to ensure operator can talk to victim.
+The drone controller shall connect to buttons and switches to control the signal processing and microphone.

 #### **Description**
 The drone controller will come out of the box with the drone and will be modified to have extra functionality.
-The drone controller shall connect to an LCD display and display the information from the Jetson Nano.
+The drone controller shall connect to an LCD display and display the information from the computing subsystem.
+The controller will be modified to communicate with the computing subsystem wirelessly.
 The controller will need to have a power connection to the LCD as well.
-If possible, the controller will be able to perform the logic neccessary to display the data to the LCD.
-Otherwise a raspberry pi will be needed to do this communication.
+The controller subsystem will perform the logic neccessary to display the data to the LCD.

-### **Drone**
+### **Power subsystem**
 #### **connections**
-The drone will mount the Jetson Nano, microphone, and speaker.
+The drone will mount the computing subsystem, microphone, and speaker.
 Bi-directional wireless communication to the drone controller.

 #### **specifications**